 From a little village in Michigan emerged Jason.
 After being allowed to listen to “secular” music in middle school, he knew music was his life.
 Originally, Jason went to school to become a choir teacher but realized that his personality best deserves to be in front of the audience instead of behind the scenes.
 Since then, he has moved to Los Angeles to pursue his dreams of producing his own shows and has interviewed some of music’s biggest stars.
 Music is his religion, and he buys at least 3 albums a week.
 He’s also starting a blog titled “My Big Gay Music Blog.”
 So, naturally I had to flip the script and turn the mic on him.

-click over here On life in Michigan: I grew up in a cornfield in Ortonville in the middle of, literally, nowhere.
+can you buy accutane over the counter in canada take a look at the site here On life in Michigan: I grew up in a cornfield in Ortonville in the middle of, literally, nowhere.
 I was obsessed with pop culture and music.
 I started hosting the news in college, like the morning news, and I loved doing the entertainment sections.
 Then I changed to a regular music major instead of teaching and I added on a communication minor.
 I went on to grad school for broadcasting.
 I was raised like super, super religious.
 My eldest brother’s a pastor.
 I went to Christian school.
 I have a good relationship with my parents but I’m very outspoken and vulgar around them.
 I like to shock my mom.
 I’m like someone has to be fun!

 Through all that, you’ve been able to interview everyone it seems like!
 It’s been really crazy.
 The main thing I want to do for hosting is music.
 Carson Daly and Andy Cohen are two that I’d like to emulate their careers.
 I’ve interviewed Demi Lovato, Usher, Shakira, Blake Shelton, Adam Levine, Ke$ha, Ludacris, Brad Paisley, Keith Urban, Fifth Harmony, Alex and Sierra… I love them.
 Mary Lambert.
 I’m trying to think.
 Carson Daly… Anybody associated with any music show.